 Statement was read by the President.

 their names and call signs.
 There

-There were 21 members and 2 guests present.
+were 16 members and 1 guest present.

 The minutes were read by the Secretary, Rod Vorndam, K9ROD

-minutes was made by Ken Nichols and second by Rod Vorndam.
+minutes was made by Chuck Lloyd and second by Rod Vorndam.

-Walters.
 Minutes approved by the membership.